andrewjjeon/FoundationPosePanda/readme.md

 python run_demo.py
 ```

+# Evaluation

-Finally, Take the predicted pose matrix and put it into evaluation.py to get translation and rotation error for foundationpose vs ground truth!
+Finally, Take the predicted pose matrix from FoundationPose and put it into evaluation.py to get translation and rotation error for foundationpose vs ground truth!
 ```
 python evaluation.py
 ```